-Born October 23, 2006
+Born October 23, 2008

 How Tasha Came to the Sanctuary

-Tasha is a gorgeous tiger with a long slender body.
+Tasha is a gorgeous tiger with a long, slender body.
 She has a brilliant orange coat and semi-circle black stripes coming from the middle of her forehead down to her eyes.
 She also has very small stripes (eyebrows) above her eyes.

-Tasha was rescued along with 3 other tigers from a roadside zoo in Alabama.
+Tasha was rescued along with three other tigers from a roadside zoo in Alabama.
 "Roadside zoos are collections of animals in cages to profit from motorists who stop to see the animals.
 They are not accredited by the Association of Zoos and Aquariums (AZA).
 A roadside zoo can be 20 animals in adjacent pens or a single tiger in a cage.
 What these facilities have in common are barren cages, inadequate food, water, shelter and veterinary care.
-The animals are often crowded into conflict-prone groupings.” – Tigers in America The roadside zoo that Tasha came from, was shut down due to many violations but the woman who owned it was allowed to keep her animals.
-It was not until her health started to decline years later, and her family had power of attorney that we were asked to come rescue them.
+The animals are often crowded into conflict-prone groupings.” – Tigers in America.
+The roadside zoo that Tasha came from was shut down due to many violations but the woman who owned it was allowed to keep her animals.
+It was not until her health started to decline years later and her family had power of attorney that we were asked to come rescue them.
 It is always important to research a place before you visit it.
 Ask questions and find out why they exist and what their goals are.